embodied-computation-group/systole/source/index.rst

 * The ``readInWaiting()`` method

 will only read the bytes temporally stored in the USB buffer.
-For the nonin devices, this represents up to 10 seconds of recording (this procedure should be executed at least one time every 10 seconds for a continuous recording).
+For the Nonin device, this represents up to 10 seconds of recording (this procedure should be executed at least one time every 10 seconds for a continuous recording).
 When inserted into a while loop, it can record PPG signal in parallel with other commands.

 .. code-block:: python